Note: The brake hydraulic system must be bled whenever the brake lines are disconnected.

 - Tightening torque - rear wheels: 8.8 Nm.

-Repeat the pumping operation until the exit of air bubbles from the tube stops.
+Repeat the bleeding operation until no more air bubbles come out of the tube.

-Remove air from each assembly as described above.
+Remove air from each node as described above.

 After removing the air, check the following: